McTavishLab/physcraper_ms/1-abstract.md

 some parts of the process of phylogenetic reconstruction (mainly character matrix construction) have been developed for the advantage of both specialists in the field of phylogenetics and nonspecialists.
-However, interpretation of results, comparison with previously available phylogenetic hypotheses, and choosing of one phylogeny for downstream analyses and discussion still impose difficulties to one that is not a specialist either on phylogenetic methods or on a particular group of study.
+However, interpretation of results, comparison with previously available phylogenetic hypotheses, and selection of a phylogeny for downstream analyses and discussion still impose difficulties for one that is not a specialist either on phylogenetic methods or on a particular group of study.

 1. Physcraper is an open‐source, command-line Python program that automatizes the update of published phylogenies by enriching underlying gene alignments with public DNA sequence data, and linking taxonomic information across databases.